Cusanusstift

 How long should I spend visiting?

-A visit typically requires a few hours to fully appreciate the collections and the library’s atmosphere.
+A visit to Cusanusstift typically requires a few hours, allowing time to explore the collection and engage with the resources.

 Is photography allowed?

-Photography policies may vary, so check the library’s regulations upon arrival.
+Photography policies may vary, so it’s advisable to check for any restrictions upon entry.

 Are there guided tours?